 The short foot exercise targets the small muscles that support the arch on the inside of the foot.
 Studies show that the short foot exercise is effective at improving foot posture and strength.

-The goal is to shorten the length of the foot by sliding the front of the foot along the ground toward the heel.
+The exercise is performed by sliding the front of the foot along the ground toward the heel without curling the toes.

 - Sit in a chair with the foot on the floor and the toes pointed forward.